ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   (around 97 queries in the runs we performed).

 A uniform per-query timeout of **300 seconds** (5 minutes) was applied throughout.
-All query YAML files and every result file from the experiments are archived in the internal AD chair Git repository `qlever-cloud-benchmark`.
+All query files and results files from the experiments are available on https://github.com/ad-freiburg/qlever-cloud-benchmark.

 ### Engines and hardware